 What Eloquence Feels Like

-Real eloquence has a particular quality in the body.
-When we're speaking from true eloquence, there's a sense of alignment.
+Real eloquence has a feel to it.
+When we speak from it, something lines up inside.
 Our words match what we know and feel.
 Our belly is engaged.
 Our voice has grounding.

 This is different from cleverness, which lives in the head.
 Eloquence includes the body.
 The words come from somewhere deeper than thought alone.

-We can feel when we're speaking true versus performing or manipulating.
-True eloquence feels clean and settled, even when the content is challenging.
-False eloquence leaves a residue.
-A sense of having missed something or sold something.
+We can feel when we speak true versus put on a show.
+True eloquence feels clean and settled, even when the words are hard.
+False eloquence leaves a residue: a sense of having missed the point or sold something.

 Eloquence and Silence

 The Warrior's eloquence is rooted in silence.
-He doesn't fill space with noise.
+He does not fill space with noise.
 He waits until he has something worth saying.
 His silence is not awkward but potent.
 It creates space for what matters.

 This silence is discernment.
 The Warrior asks: Does this need to be said?
 Does it need to be said by me?
 Does it need to be said now?
 Only when all three answers are yes does he speak.